Luciaisacomputer/Visual-Studio-Code-Extensions-I-Use/README.md

 # Visual Studio Extensions I Use
-Extensions I use in Visual Studio Code
+Extensions I use in Visual Studio Code on a daily basis.
+If there is something you think I should try out, open an issue, and I'll try it out.
+If I like it I'll add it to the list.

 ## Themes